Depression

 10. 60% of children and adolescents with depression are not getting any type of treatment.
 (Source: Very Well Mind)

-Most healthcare professionals will recommend a combination of medications, therapy, and lifestyle changes to treat depression and mood disorders.
+Healthcare professionals may recommend a combination of therapy, and lifestyle changes to treat depression and mood disorders.
+They’ll also book regular check-ins with you, so that they can help you monitor and track your progress throughout the treatment plan.

-Want to discuss your options?
+Want to see how we can help you in your treatment journey?
 Connect with one of Felix's healthcare practitioners today.

 If you are having suicidal thoughts, please seek help immediately by going to your nearest emergency department or by calling 911.
 You can also contact Crisis Services Canada’s national suicide-prevention hotline at 1-833-456-4566 if you are considering suicide or are concerned about someone who may be.